Rival Schools: United by Fate: Legacy

 Cover to Rival Schools #1.
 Art by Corey Lewis.

 A comic book based on Rival Schools was produced by UDON Studios, with its first issue published on May 17, 2006, with art by Corey Lewis.
 Originally, the comic was to be produced by Dreamwave Productions, but when Dreamwave showed signs of financial failure, the rights of the comic were sold to UDON, which had already produced the successful Street Fighter comic.
 The comic was not as successful as the same universe as the main Street Fighter series that is based.
 The comic was made available on August 31, 2007, in the U.S. and later released as a webcomic.

 Kyosuke would appear in Capcom vs. SNK 2: Mark of the Millennium 2001 as a playable character with Batsu and Hinata serving as assist characters in one of his super moves.
 Batsu would appear in Tatsunoko vs. Capcom as a playable character.

+The band Rival Schools, and their first album United by Fate, are named after the game.

 Following the appearance of Sakura Kasugano in the first game, Capcom has established the Rival Schools series as taking place within the same world as its Street Fighter series, with characters from Rival Schools appearing in various Street Fighter media.
 Hinata, Natsu and Shoma all featured prominently in the Street Fighter Legends: Sakura comic series, while Hinata and Tiffany make cameo appearances in Street Fighter V. On August 16, 2021, Akira was added as a playable character to Street Fighter V as part of its 5th season of downloadable content, becoming the first playable Rival Schools character in a Street Fighter game, with her brother, Daigo as her assist; Edge and Gan make cameo appearances in her accompanying stage.